In this piece, we’ll break down this popular acronym, discuss the benefits, and then look at your next steps.

 Determine what good looks like

-Before you even start on your CRO journey, you’ll need to determine what good looks like for your business.
+Before you even start your CRO journey, you’ll need to determine what good looks like for your business.
 ‘Good’ is different for every company, and it has a lot to do with your goals – more on that below.
 What you need to think about is what a ‘good’ month or week looks like for your business currently.
 It could be 10 brochure downloads a week, 30 marketing qualified leads a month or 20 contact-us form submissions a week.
 Whatever you decide good is, make sure you keep a note of it to compare against later.
-We use a scorecard system, download our template here.

 Outline your goals

 When you know what your current ‘good’ looks like, it’s time to think about your goals.
-It might be that you want to double your brochure downloads from 10 a week to 20.
+For example, it might be that you want to double your brochure downloads from 10 a week to 20.
 What this means is, if currently you’re getting 1,000 website visitors a week and 10 brochure downloads from that traffic, then your conversion rate is 1%.

 - Formula: (Leads generated ÷ website traffic) x 100